JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 ### Options
 - ***5. [Select Area]*** Parameters frame for users select the interferogram area to apply the algorithm.
 The selected area is defined by a rectangle with edges defined by X and Y coordinates.
 The user can select an area using the mouse click over the image or the combo box ***[Y Coord]*** and ***[X Coord]***.
   > **Note:** The first click of the mouse defines de first value of the X and Y triangle coordinates, and the second click defines the end coordinates of the triangle.
 Case, the initial X (or Y) is bigger than the final X (or Y), these values will be exchanged.
-  - ***[Phase BG]*** This parameter defines the border size border used to construct the background of the accumulated phase $\Delta\phi$.
+  - ***[Phase BG]*** This parameter defines the border size border used to construct the background of the accumulated phase &Delta;&phi;.
 The borders are defined based on a percentage of the selected area, and the background is obtained using a 4th-order 2D polynomial fitting from the selected border as shown in *Fig. 2.a*.
 The *Fig. 2.b* shows the accumulated phase-shift without the fitted background.

 |<img src = '/Images/Figure2.png'>|
 |:--:|